matplotlib/matplotlib/doc/api/animation_api.rst

    FFMpegBase
    ImageMagickBase

+are provided.

 See the source code for how to easily implement new `MovieWriter` classes.

 Inheritance Diagrams
 ====================